-60 Foot Falls is located in Ellis Brook Valley, Banyowla Regional Park.
+60 Foot Falls is located in Ellis Brook Valley Reserve, Banyowla Regional Park.
 Being close to Perth, Western Australia, it is easily accessible and makes for a great day out for the whole family.
-There are picnic areas and walking trails, making it the perfect spot to spend a leisurely day outdoors.
+Picnic areas and walking trails make it the perfect spot to spend a leisurely day outdoors.

-It is one of the best short hikes we have done in Perth and is kid-friendly.
-Dog owners will be happy to know that you can take your furbaby as long as they kept on a lead.
+It is one of the best short hikes we have done in Perth, and it is kid-friendly.
+Dog owners will be happy to know that you can take your furbaby if they are kept on a lead.

 How to get to 60 Foot Falls

-Ellis Brook Reserve is located in the Banyowla Regional Park, on Rushton Road in the suburb of Martin, City of Gosnells.
+Ellis Brook Reserve is located in the Banyowla Regional Park, on Rushton Road, in Martin, City of Gosnells.

 Opening Times of Banyowla Regional Park

 Banyowla Regional Park is open every day from 8 am to 5 pm, except on days of extreme fire danger.